-- 15-1.
-A commission differs from an ordinary committee in that while a committee is appointed to examine, consider and report, a commission is authorized to deliberate upon and conclude the business referred to it, except in the case of judicial commissions of a Presbytery appointed under BCO 15-3.
-A commission shall keep a full record of its proceedings, which shall be submitted to the court appointing it.
-Upon such submission this record shall be entered on the minutes of the court appointing, except in the case of a presbytery commission serving as a session or a judicial commission as set forth in BCO 15-3.
-When a commission is appointed to serve as an interim Session, its actions are the actions of a Session, not a Presbytery.
-Every commission of a Presbytery or Session must submit complete minutes and a report of its activities at least once annually to the court which commissioned it. - 15-2.
+15-1.
+A commission differs from an ordinary committee in that while a committee is appointed to examine, consider, and report, a commission is authorized to deliberate upon and conclude the business referred to it.
+A • commission shall keep a full record of its proceedings, which shall be submitted to the court appointing it.
+Upon such submission this record shall be entered on the minutes of the court appointing, the date of the submission • being the date of "the meeting of the court" for filing requirements under the • rules of discipline, with exception of the "notification" dates of BCO 42-4 and • 43-3.
+The effective date of dismissal of a commission of Session or Presbytery • shall be not before the time allowed for the filing of a complaint or appeal • against that commission's decision has expired.
+Any complaint or appeal so • timely filed, shall be adjudicated by that commission until the matter is settled • by that commission or a higher court.
+When a commission is appointed to • serve as an interim Session, its actions are the actions of a Session, not a Presbytery.
+Every commission of a Presbytery or Session must submit complete minutes and a report of its activities at least once annually to the court which commissioned it.

+15-2.
 Among the matters that may be properly executed by commissions are the taking of the testimony in judicial cases, the ordination of ministers, the installation of ministers, the visitation of portions of the church affected with disorder, and the organization of new churches.